moj-analytical-services/data-and-analytics-engineering-tech-radar/manage_discussions/README.md

 `blips.json`: Contains the extracted radar entries with the current date, which also updates the visualization.

 `entries_skipped.json`: (If any) Lists discussions that didn't match the criteria for radar entries.
+### Install a Live Server to View the Output of index.html Locally in VS Code

+To view the output of your index.html file in real-time, you need to install the Live Server extension.
+While some methods may suggest using tools like Yarn to install the necessary packages, we simplify the process by using the Live Server extension in Visual Studio Code (VS Code).
+This approach avoids unnecessary complexity and streamlines the workflow.
+Follow these steps to install and use Live Server in Visual Studio Code:

+- Open Visual Studio Code: Launch VS Code on your computer.
+- Access Extensions: Click on the Extensions icon in the Activity Bar on the side of the window.
+- Search for Live Server: In the Extensions view, type "Live Server" in the search bar.
+- Install Live Server: Click on the Install button for the Live Server extension.
+- Open Your Project: Open the folder containing your project files, including index.html.
+- Start Live Server: Right-click on your index.html file and select "Open with Live Server" from the context menu.